Microbiome Focused Product

-Our Live Biotherapeutics are dedicated to unlocking the therapeutic value of Christensenella, as well as other microbiome bacteria.
+Our single strain Live Biotherapeutics are dedicated to unlocking the therapeutic value of Christensenella, as well as other keystone microbiome bacteria.

-LNC01 showed strong efficacy results in preclinical animal models and is expected to enter clinical development in 2020.
+LNC01 showed strong preclinical efficacy results in preclinical animal models.

 Our approach is supported by compelling epidemiological and clinical data that have demonstrated a strong link between the presence of keystone bacteria and reduced risks of developing inflammatory bowel disorders.

 Our programs aim at selecting single strain bacteria with a significant anti-inflammatory activity for multiple indications.
 We expect that at least one clinical candidate will complete IND filing by end of 2021.

 We are closely collaborating with Pr.
 Philippe Langella and his team, from the Micalis Institute (joint research unit between INRA, AgroParisTech and Paris-Saclay University), a cutting-edge European microbiology research organization.